browserengineering/book/book/chrome.md

         self.window.bind("<Button-1>", self.click)
 ```

-Inside `click`, we want to figure out what link the user has
+Inside `click`, we want to figure out what link the user has clicked
-clicked on.
-Luckily, the event handler is passed an "event object",
+on.
+Luckily, the event handler is passed an event object, whose `x`
-whose `x` and `y` fields refer to where the click happened:
+and `y` fields refer to where the click happened:

 Now, here, we have to be careful with coordinate systems.
 Those *x*
 and *y* coordinates are relative to the browser window.
 Since the